Big Data

 - The Retail industry needs its analytics to sell goods that are most relevant to the buyer.
 By tracking customers from e-commerce and making appropriate recommendations, retailers can increase foot traffic to their physical stores.

-- Banking and Insurance companies use it to detect potentially fraudulent transactions and prevent money laundering.
+- Banking and insurance companies use it to detect potentially fraudulent transactions and prevent money laundering.

 - Government organizations use it to improve policing and fight cybercrime.
 Cities use traffic cameras to manage accidents and improve traffic flow on roads.